Get Free Solar Panel Quotes

 Questions you should ask before buying second hand solar panels

-Since it can be quite risky buying second hand solar panels, it’s a good idea to ask the seller a range of questions to gauge how effective they are.
+Since there are inherent risks to buying second hand solar panels, it’s a good idea to ask the seller for information to help you gauge the quality, age and efficiency of the panels.

 Some important questions to ask solar panel sellers include: